Payment Plans AvailableAvailable 24/7 Including Weekends

 Second-degree assault is typically a misdemeanor.
 However, if the assault occurs against a police officer, probation officer or someone providing emergency services, the charge becomes a felony.

-Speak With A Dedicated Felony Defense Attorney Today
+Speak With Dedicated Felony Crime Defense Attorneys in Glen Burnie, MD Today

 You have rights.
 We’ll work to make sure they are protected.
-Schedule your free consultation today by calling 410-881-4022.
-You may also email our team online.
+Schedule your free consultation today by calling 443-351-6657 or filling out our online form.
 We have seven offices throughout Maryland for your convenience.

 With eight offices across the state, we represent clients anywhere in Maryland, including Glen Burnie, Baltimore, Ocean City, Hartford and Towson.